NicolasGGod/NicolasGGod/_posts/2020-11-05-A-Career-in-Data-Science-1-my-Story-so-Far.md

 Closing words
 -------------

 Thanks for reading, I hope you were able to get something useful out of this.
-I'll to try to be back quickly with my run-down of the other more specific prompts.
+I'll try to be back quickly with a rundown of the more specific prompts, in Q&A format!